osxmidi/LinVst/README.md

 For details about overriding dll's, see the next section (Wine Config).

-Drag and Drop is enabled for Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped into the vst window and not for items dragged and dropped from the vst window to the host.
+Drag and Drop is enabled for the embedded LinVst version used with Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped into the vst window and not for items dragged and dropped from the vst window to the DAW/host window.

 Renoise